agingfixed/schematicsApp/docs/desktop-offline.md

 ## 2. Generate desktop archives automatically

-Running `npm run build` now creates pre-packaged zips under `dist/downloads/` for macOS, Windows, Linux, and a universal desktop bundle.
+Running `npm run build` now creates pre-packaged archives under `dist/downloads/` for macOS, Windows, Linux, and a universal desktop bundle. macOS uses a `.tar.gz` to stay compatible with Archive Utility, while the other platforms remain `.zip` files.
 Each archive contains:

 - the production build under a `Schematics Studio` folder,
 - a platform-specific `README.txt` with launch instructions, and
 - cached assets ready for offline use after the first online sign-in.

 Need to refresh the archives without a new build?
-Run `npm run package:offline` after `npm run build`; it will regenerate the zips using the existing `dist/` output.
+Run `npm run package:offline` after `npm run build`; it will regenerate the archives using the existing `dist/` output.

 ## 3. Built-in installer behaviour